RidgeFoo/odin-todo/README.md

 - Serialising and De-serialising tasks and projects is a problem potentially.
 - When loading from storage the objects all need to be recreated.

   - Does it make sense to have methods with the project and task objects?
   - Should todo.js handle all of the functionality relating to projects and tasks?

+## To Do:

+- [ ] Add a task to the default "Inbox" project - ignore storage for now!
+- [ ] Display said task
+- [ ] Project Drop Down - Display Projects except the "Inbox" project
+- [ ] Clicking on Project in the project dropdown should filter the tasks displayed to just the tasks associated with the project.
+- [ ] Clicking the Inbox button in the quick filter should filter displayed tasks to just the tasks in the Inbox project.
+- [ ] Clicking on the "Today" or "Upcoming" buttons should filter the tasks across all projects just based on the Due Dates of the tasks.
+- [ ] Delete a task
+- [ ] Edit a task
+- [ ] Delete a project